haoqili/MozSecWorld/README.md

 =========
 MozSecWorld is a reference site to help web developers make their sites more secure.
 It is a running Django web application demonstrating major security paradigms used within Mozilla web applications and security capabilities of modern browsers.
 Each security feature comes with a live demo, complete with explanations, diagrams, and code.

 Like other Mozilla projects, MozSecWorld is [completely open source][14].
 Feel free to comment, critique, or contribute.
+Please see the "Set Up" section if you would like to set up MozSecWorld locally.

 MozSecWorld is running at [https://mozsecworld.org][30], the site will be fully functional by September 20th, 2011.